- DiplSoz (Humboldt-University Berlin)

-I am convenor of the UG course European Social Policy, and the Honours and PG courses Governing the Social, and teach on Comparative Analysis of Social and Public Policy; Analytical Perspectives in Social Policy and Education Policy.
-In the past I have also been teaching Research Design, Narrative, Text and Discourse; Family Policies in Comparative Perspectives and Welfare, Justice and the State.
+I am convenor of the Social Policy Honours dissertation course, the UG course European Social Policy, and the Honours and PG courses Governing the Social, and teach on Politics of the Welfare State and Social Inequality and the Life Course.

 Current PhD students